Claire-Fisher/Donofy/README.md

 - Tom Harris: Site tester, and my biggest cheerleader.

-- To all my friends and family, who have supported me, asked after me, listened to me, commisserated with me, and celebrated with me.
+- To all my friends and family, who have supported me, asked after me, listened to me, and celebrated with me.
 To all those who have felt my absence over the last 12 months as I take on this new venture.
 Thank you for your patience and support.

 - Shaun Russell: Senior UX/UI/Product Designer.
 My site tester, my partner, and my provider while I study.
 Building my new development career change would have been infinitely harder without you.
 Thank you.